 The Board may, upon the recommendation of the Superintendent, expel a student found to be in violation of Board policy and/or the law regarding illegal substances brought before them.
-Before the students can return to school, they must produce a negative urinalysis test.
+Before the student can return to school, he or she must produce a negative urinalysis test.
 The urinalysis test must be conducted by a Board approved agency and funded by the parent or guardian.